-- 1. The amounts presented are rounded down to the nearest unit. - 2.
-Accumulated depreciation of property, plant and equipment ¥872,337 million - 3.
-Assets pledged as collateral and Liabilities relating to collateral
+- 1. Accumulated depreciation of property, plant and equipment ¥891,135 million

+- 2. Assets pledged as collateral and Liabilities relating to collateral

-(1) Assets pledged as collateral Buildings and structures, net Investment securities Other Total 482 million ¥47 million ¥80 million ¥209 million
+- (1) Assets pledged as collateral

+Investment securities ¥39 million

+Other ¥80 million

-(2) Liabilities relating to collateral Short-term borrowings ¥2 million Long-term borrowings ¥8 million Notes and accounts payable - trade ¥3 million Total ¥14 million
+Total ¥119 million - (2) Liabilities relating to collateral

+Notes and accounts payable trade

+Total

-4. Guarantee obligations for bank loans of subsidiaries and affiliates, etc. and employees
+Y5 million - 3.
+Guarantee obligations for bank loans of subsidiaries and affiliates, etc. and employees

-¥22,515 million
+¥24,086 million

-- 5. With respect to some work in process, a trust beneficiary right has been established with the expected trade receivables as a trust asset.
-Work in process related to the said trust asset amounts to ¥4,479 million. - 6.
-In some overseas construction works for LNG tanks, the Company suffered damage (about ¥51.0 billion) due to a breach of contract because of non-fulfillment of contract by an overseas subcontractor.
+- 4. In some overseas construction works for LNG tanks, the Company suffered damage (about ¥51.0 billion) due to a breach of contract because of non-fulfillment of contract by an overseas subcontractor.
 In this case, a petition for arbitration has been filed with the ICC (The International Chamber of Commerce).
-We plan to resolve this case through arbitration in the future, and the expected amount of recovery from the arbitration has been recorded in "Other" under "Investments and other assets." - 7.
-In the consolidated fiscal year under review, the Company was notified that payment to the Company could not be made for domestic gas-fired power generation facility projects that it had constructed, but had not been delivered, due to credit concern on the part of our counterpart.
+We plan to resolve this case through arbitration in the future, and the expected amount of recovery from the arbitration has been recorded in "Other" under "Investments and other assets." - 5.
+The Company was notified that payment to the Company could not be made for domestic gas-fired power generation facility projects that it had constructed, but had not been delivered, due to credit concern on the part of our counterpart.
 In the consolidated balance sheet, assets related to this case are recorded in both trade receivables and work in process.
 The unpaid amount to the Company is approximately ¥20.0 billion, and we are in the process of discussing the way to recover the unpaid amount including reselling it to a third party.